mevonuk/computor/README.md

 # computor

 ## Overview
 This project is based on the Ecole 42 computor (v1) project.
-The goal is to enter, reduce/simplify, and then solve, quadratic and linear equations.
+The goal is to enter, reduce/simplify, and then solve quadratic and linear equations.

 ### Contributor
 - M. Evonuk (https://github.com/mevonuk)